 God, the State and Christopher Hitchens

 I sometimes feel a physical hurt from the lack of Hitch’s presence in this world of ours.
 As such a diehard libertarian that feeling may seem a might generous for an old endearing lefty who has departed, but I can’t help myself.
 I have read the head and toe of the man, the Kissinger and Jefferson of the state, the Theresa and Orwell of the matter, admired the Hitch double 0 seven and the great godless warrior, the Portable, the YouTube, the Quotable, the Paine and the Contrarian, until I ran out of Hitchens to read . . . .
-And yet . . . for relief, I turned to reading probably the most intelligent living scientist on the planet today, the one and only ‘Scientist as Rebel’ Freeman Dyson.
+And yet . . . for relief, I turned to reading probably the most intelligent living -- (at the time this was written, he died February 28, 2020) -- scientist on the planet today, the one and only ‘Scientist as Rebel’ Freeman Dyson.
 If either has remarked on the other, I cannot find it.
 I’m afraid to see it if it exists.
 For both men, so different in temperament, seem also in spirit to clash, yet I hope that if they had known each other they would have found some common-ground in reason.
 Is this wishful thinking akin to belief in the afterworld?
 Freeman Dyson is a hell of a vacuum cleaner and Christopher Hitchens is a hell of a drunk.
 After all, Freeman was a good friend of the safe-cracking bongo-playing Dick Feynman and many other atheistic scientists with quirks and humors that only geniuses can have.
 So it’s not completely unrealistic – I mean in this whole worldwide supernatural debate, Dyson is a force like no other.
 “What?
-Surely you must be joking?”
+Surely your joking?”
 Indeed, he served in the British forces (as a scientist) and came to America and taught at Cornell; he worked on the Feynman diagrams around 1948 to 50; he was never in the Manhattan project or at Los Alamos with Feynman or Oppenheimer; but he knew them and Einstein and many other acclaimed physicists and mathematicians.
 In 1958 he invented (with others) a safe small nuclear reactor which produced medical isotopes and if you wiki him he is renowned for his work in quantum electrodynamics, solid-state physics, astronomy, nuclear engineering and many other areas of scientific inquiry.
 But as well, in the artful metaphysical dimensions, (philosophy, art, morals, history and economics) he is ‘a read’ as serious as any sober reader would take him, and indeed, I mean, he’s a god of mind so divine . . . and yet . . . he believes in the hocus-pocus.

 “I am myself a Christian, a member of a community that preserves an ancient heritage of great literature and great music, provides help and counsel to young and old when they are in trouble, educates children in moral responsibility, and worships God in its own fashion.
 But I find [ . . . ] theology altogether too narrow for my taste.
 I have no use for a theology that claims to know the answers to deep questions but bases its arguments on the beliefs of a single tribe.
 I am a practicing Christian but not a believing Christian.
 To me, to worship God means to recognize that mind and intelligence are woven into the fabric of our universe in a way that altogether surpasses our comprehension.[Science and Religion, No End in Sight, Freeman Dyson]